pushingice/scavenger-hunt/.clue-templates/clue02.md

 Change directory is extremely useful, but it can also be confusing.
 We already saw how you can move up one directory (`cd ..`) or down one directory (`cd [dir]`).
-You can move up or down any number of directories in a single command like this (this command won't actually work here):
+You can move up or down any number of directories in a single command like this (won't actually work here):

     `cd ../../../one/two/`

-This would navigate you up 3 directories relative to where you are, then down into directory one and then two.
+You would navigate up 3 directories relative to where you are, then down into directory one and then two.
 This is what's known as a relative path: it depends on where you start where you will end up.
 The other way to change directories is with absolute paths.
 Try this: